dfinity/interface-spec/spec/index.md

 The Internet Computer has two HTTPS APIs for canister calling:
 - [*Asynchronous*](#http-async-call) canister calling, where the user must poll the Internet Computer for the status of the canister call by _separate_ HTTPS requests.
-- [*Synchronous*](#http-sync-call) canister calling, where the Internet Computer serves the response of the canister call as the response to the original HTTPS request.
+- [*Synchronous*](#http-sync-call) canister calling, where the status of the canister call is in the response of the original HTTPS request.

 #### Asynchronous canister calling {#http-async-call}